Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

 - **Display Reference Curves**: Press `b` to stop showing the Bézier curve and again to undo it.
 Do the same with the `g` key for a analogue mechanics with the grid.

 - **Finish the simulation**: You can finish the simulation by pressing: `Alt + F4`.

+## Observations
+- **Planets Diameters**: As mentioned earlier, the simulation is physically accurate.
+Despite this fact, it was decided to drawn the planets diameters out of scale.
+This option was actually harder to implement, but it makes easier to observe the simulation for the user (the real size of the planets would be too small).

+- **Comet Orbit**: The comet orbit showed in the simulation is described by a Bézier curve.
+Naturally, it would be possible (and easier) to make the real trajectory of the comet, but that was a necessary step due to some prerequisites of this project.
+If the ideia of a imprecision in the simulation upsets you, feel free to imagine that, actually, it is not a comet, but the **imperial death star**!